klezVirus/klezVirus.github.io/RedTeaming/Development/ImplementingLDAPScanner/readme.md

 QueryContextAttributes(ref ctxHandle, ContextAttributes.SECPKG_ATTR_ENDPOINT_BINDINGS, out data);
 ```

-If we could get the handle to Security Context, we might be able the Channel Binding information using
+If we could get the handle to Security Context, we might be able to change the Channel Binding information using
 a call to `SetContextAttributes` API.

 ```c